You have two 5 L sealed containers at 400 K: one contains 3.0 mol... | Channels for Pearson+

 7. Gases

-You have two 5 L sealed containers at 400 K: one contains 3.0 mol of Ar while the other contains 3.0 mol of HI.
-Which gas will have the higher density?
+You have two 5 L sealed containers at 400 K: one contains 3.0 mol of He while the other contains 3.0 mol of N2.
+Which gas will have a higher average velocity?

-You have two 5 L sealed containers at 400 K: one contains 3.0 mol of Ar while the other contains 3.0 mol of HI.
-Which gas will have the higher density?
+You have two 5 L sealed containers at 400 K: one contains 3.0 mol of He while the other contains 3.0 mol of N2.
+Which gas will have a higher average velocity?

 ANSWERS OPTIONS